An Expat’s Guide to Pregnancy in The UAE

 Aside from the health card, you must present both the original version and copies of the documents mentioned.

 If you suspect you might be pregnant, you can buy a pregnancy kit over the counter from any pharmacy to find out for sure.
 Your privacy is guaranteed and you won’t be asked for personal information such as your marital status.
-These kits cost around AED 40 and are not covered by insurance.
+These kits cost around AED 35-45/ USD $10-12 and are not covered by insurance.

 If the test is positive, it’s time to book an appointment for your urine and blood tests.
 Remember you must be married if you’re planning on confirming your pregnancy at a healthcare facility.

-Now that you know the pregnancy requirements in the UAE, you’re probably curious about accessing maternity services in the area.
+You might be curious about how you access maternity services in the UAE.
 Unlike private practices in other parts of the world, doctors in the UAE are attached to a medical center.
 Therefore, you’ll need to book an appointment for maternity services with a hospital.

 Once you’ve selected a hospital and doctor, you can book an appointment.
 You’ll have to provide health insurance details, along with the required documents mentioned above.

 Most hospital maternity packages provide prenatal care, including tests and consultations.
 During these appointments, you’ll visit with your OB-GYN or a maternity team member who will follow your pregnancy.